tern-tools/tern/CONTRIBUTING.md

 - arch: An issue requiring some architectural change

 To start, comment on the issue asking if you can work on it.
 A maintainer will tag your username to the issue and apply the `assigned` label on it.

+## Setting up a Development Environment
+For hassle-free code contribution, follow the steps below.
+NOTE: I mostly work in a Linux environment using a basic text editor (vim).
+Your set-up could be different.
+If it is, please feel free to submit an issue regarding your development environment and a pull request to add to this documentation.

+### Before you clone the project
+You may have already cloned the project and started working on it.
+If you're reading this after the fact, I would highly recommed you save your work and set up a new development environment in this way.
+1. Set up a Python virtual environment that has either the Python 3.6 or Python 3.7 executable.
+See [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments) for instructions on how to set this up using your host machine's Python3.
+There are also a guide to [managing virtual environments using pipenv](https://docs.python-guide.org/dev/virtualenvs/) but I haven't used it.
+Once done, you should have a folder created.
+Change to that folder.
+2. Clone *your fork* of Tern in the virtual environment folder.
+3. Activate your virtual environment `source bin/activate`
+4. Change directory into the clone.
+Then run `pip install -r dev-requirements.txt`.
+This will install the project dependencies and [Prospector](https://github.com/PyCQA/prospector) which is a tool to check for style and linting errors.
+5. Highly recommended: If you want to set up your project for long-term open source contribution, I highly suggest following [this setup](https://github.com/nishakm/puns).

+### After making changes
+6. Run prospector from the project's root directory `prospector .`
+7. Fix any issues prospector brings up.

 ## Coding Style